Getting to the right size takes a personal approach

 Choosing Implant Shape

-Breast implants are either round or teardrop shaped.
+Breast implants are either round or teardrop-shaped.
 Round implants typically have a smooth textured shell and a cohesive gel filling that gives naturally, much like a natural breast.
-Teardrop shaped silicone implants contain a firmer silicone gel, similar to the texture of gummy bears, that is designed to stay in place in any position.
+Teardrop-shaped silicone implants contain a firmer silicone gel, similar to the consistency of gummy bears, that is designed to hold its shape in any position.

-When do Dr. Samaha and Dr. Lee prefer round implants and when does her prefer shaped?
+When does Dr. Samaha prefer round implants and when does he prefer shaped?

 With all the new shaped implant options available, you may wonder which implant makes the most sense for you.
-Dr. Samaha and Dr. Lee will recommend smooth round implants or tear drop shaped implants depending on your goals and your anatomy.
+Dr. Samaha will recommend smooth round implants or teardrop-shaped implants depending on your goals and your anatomy.